setzler/DiDforBigData/README.md

 ## 1. Why do we need a staggered DiD package for big data?

-Recently, I noticed a pattern at seminars and conferences: presenters would acknowledge that they *should* use a staggered DiD estimator in their context.
-However, they could not implement staggered DiD due to the sample size being too large for existing software.

-To verify that large sample size is an issue with existing software, I wrote a simple panel data simulator with staggered treatment roll-out and heterogeneous treatment effects.
-I simulated it with different numbers of individuals and applied the available R packages that implement the methods of:
+Recently, I noticed a pattern at seminars and conferences: presenters would acknowledge that they *should* use a staggered DiD estimator, but doing so was *infeasible* due to sample sizes being too large for existing software.
+To verify, I wrote a simple panel data simulator with staggered treatment roll-out and heterogeneous treatment effects.
+I simulated it with different numbers of individuals and applied these popular R packages:

 - `didimputation` for implementing the approach of [Borusyak, Jaravel, and Spiess